 The Foston Lab is part of:

-Multi-Scale Engineering cluster within the EECE department at Washington University — Interested in studying the catalysis, reaction engineering, reaction networks, and process engineering that control the thermochemical and/or catalytic depolymerization and conversion biomass, in particular, lignin, into fuels and chemicals.
+Multi-scale and Electrochemical Engineering cluster within the EECE department at Washington University — Interested in studying the catalysis, reaction engineering, reaction networks, and process engineering that control the thermochemical and/or catalytic depolymerization and conversion biomass, in particular, lignin, into fuels and chemicals.

 Institute of Material Science & Engineering at Washington University — Interested in studying the synthesis, processing, and property-structure relationships that define a class of materials derived from lignocellulosic biomass.